 3. Have fun Roller skating is meant to be fun.
 You won’t stick with it when you turn it into a chore.
 Be positive and have a good time.

 Roller skating is an excellent way to burn calories and lose weight.
 It can be a fun, low-impact workout that works most muscle groups and helps you burn up to 600 calories per hour.
 Research conducted by the National Institutes of Health shows that rollerblading is intense and can burn up to 683 calories an hour – helping you achieve your weight loss goals faster.
 Roller skating also helps tone your body, as it works out muscles such as the glutes, calves, abs, quads, and arms.
-Although roller-skating alone won’t help you trim excess fat from all areas of your body, it is still a great calorie-burning exercise that can help you with long-term weight loss if performed regularly in combination with a proper diet plan.
+Although roller-skating alone won’t help you trim excess fat from all areas of your body, it is still a great calorie-burning exercise that can help you with long-term weight loss if performed regularly with a proper diet plan.

 Alex is a passionate fitness enthusiast dedicated to helping people lead healthier, more active lifestyles.
 He encourages small – sustainable changes over drastic transformations and works with people to create customized wellness plans.
 His mission is to help others benefit from the most effective methods available, sharing tips, strategies, and health & fitness tools on Gearuptofit.com to inspire people to live their best lives.